KevinFasusi/supplychainpy/README.md

 The easiest way to install supplychainpy is via pip: `pip install supplychainpy`.

-An alternative is to clone the repository and run `python setup.py install`
+An alternative is to clone the repository:

+1. Run the command: `python setup.py sdist`

+2. Navigate to the `dist` folder.

+3. Run the command: `pip install supplychainpy-0.0.4.tar.gz`

 ## Dependencies